 (The national football stadium)

-Although dominated by greenery and ghost trains, the Prater has a few surprises for those interested in history and architecture.
+Although dominated by greenery and ghost trains, the Prater also has a few surprises for those interested in history and architecture.

 The Lusthaus, for example, is an 18th-century summer house where Emperor Franz I once celebrated victory over Napoleon with the crème de la crème of European monarchy.